Ha-Shiloaḥ: Editorial Style

 The editorial style of Ahad Ha’am is characterized by strict standards and meticulous editing to ensure Ha-Shiloaḥ remained exactly within his vision.
-Originally, Ha’am believed that Hebrew literature must be opened to the influence of European culture in order to reach the masses, but his attitude changed upon the journal’s creation.
-He did not allow any non-Jewish aspects to be discussed in the monthly, nor translations of any materials.
-His desire to make Ha-Shiloaḥ a journal for the masses meant that it did not have any party affiliations or adherence to any specific ideas, which attracted a wider range of writers than a party-affiliated journal would.
-Ha'am did not give priority to his own views over others.
+Originally Ha’am believed that, in order to reach the Jewish masses, European culture must be allowed to infuse into Hebrew literature, but his attitude changed upon the journal’s creation.
+He restricted topics treated in the monthly to only those related to Jewish affairs and did not allow translations of any materials.
+His desire to make Ha-Shiloaḥ a journal for the masses meant that it did not have any party affiliations or adherence to any specific ideas, which attracted a broader spectrum of contributors than a party-affiliated journal would.
+Ha'am did not weight his own views more heavily than those of others.

 Ahad Ha’am exhibited exceptionally strict editorial practices that garnered some discontent among writers.
-He dedicated most of his time to reading and correcting manuscripts submitted to Ha-Shiloaḥ, and he refused to have an assistant despite having little time to contribute to the journal himself.
-Ha’am wanted the journal to be pedagogical and didactic in nature, so he corrected the language and style of works and added or cut parts to make the contributors’ views clear to the readers, but he did not change the meaning of any of the manuscripts.
+He dedicated most of his time to editing contributions to Ha-Shiloaḥ, and he refused to have an assistant despite being too occupied to submit articles to the journal himself.
+Ha’am wanted the journal to be pedagogical and didactic in nature, so he proofread works, adding or cutting parts to bring clarity to readers, but he did not change the meaning of any of the manuscripts.
 He would either make the changes himself or return the work to the contributor with suggestions on revisions.
-Ha’am aimed to protect the Hebrew style and taste of the readers from being spoiled while also protecting the reputation of his contributors by preventing them from writing anything that would lessen respect for them.
-In fact, no article under Ha’am’s editorship was printed in its original form without some degree of changes.
+Ha’am aimed to protect the Hebrew style and taste of the readers from being spoiled while also nurturing the public image of his authors by not printing anything that would lessen respect for them.
+Every article produced under Ha’am’s editorship was altered to degree.

 Ahad Ha’am’s overbearing editorial style garnered negative reactions from many of Ha-Shiloaḥ’s contributors.
 Some writers considered this treatment to be humiliating and began to turn their backs on Ha’am.
-One contributor, Micha Josef Berdyczewski, protested his editing by claiming it was destroying the character of the contributors.
+One contributor, Micha Josef Berdyczewski, protested his editing by claiming it altered the voice of the contributors.
 Ha’am responded to this by stating that other publishers would see the writers’ works in Ha-Shiloaḥ and open the door for them to publish in their own style.
 All contributors were treated equally as he did not favor one over another.
 Even Joseph Klausner, who succeeded Ha’am as editor, and Hayim Nahman Bialik had works that were heavily corrected or rejected.
 His goal through such strict editing policy was to “train the taste of the Hebrew reading public up to the point at which they would cease to find pleasure in those exhibitions of bad taste and bad manners which were familiar in the Hebrew literature of that time.”
-Despite Ha-Shiloaḥ’s success, Ahad Ha’am resigned editorship at the end of 1902, believing that powers in which his work depended upon have continuously decreased.
+Despite Ha-Shiloaḥ’s success, Ahad Ha’am gave up editing in the final months of 1902, believing that powers in which his work depended upon have continuously decreased.